ajcr/rolling/README.md

 ## Installation

-You can install the latest release of the module using PIP:
+You can install the latest release of the module using pip:
 ```
 pip install rolling
 ```